vestrel00/contacts-android/README.md

     - Move view page to new module; ui-async
 - **(0.5.0) Code quality and integrity**
   - Purpose:
+    - Prevent new code from breaking existing API
+    - Ensure consumers have an easy way to mock the API in both white box unit tests and black box ui tests
     - Ensure that code follows language and community standards
     - Ensure that code is covered with automated tests
-    - Prevent new code from breaking existing API
   - Remaining work to be done for this version;
+    - Create test version of the Contacts API for consumer use in both white box unit tests and black box ui tests
+      - Ensure that test versions do not actually read from or write to the underlying database.
     - androidTest/ for all core functions
     - Static analysis; lint / code quality checks (checkstyle, lint, etc)
     - Code coverage reporting tool